Capture Packets with Tcpdump

 different interface using the

 -i command line flag.
-This command will
+This command

-capture all packets on the eth1 interface:
+captures all packets on the eth1 interface:

 sudo tcpdump -i eth1

-In the following example we will listen to all UDP connections:
+In the following example, we will listen to all UDP connections:

 sudo tcpdump udp